-Preparing for expansion
+Preparing your startup for expansion

 The most important thing to remember when preparing for expansion is to avoid overextending your resources, whether they’re financial, structural or human.
 If you run out of resources, you risk business failure.
 Expanding your operations without overextending these resources requires a well-defined plan, as well as the appropriate expansion tools and processes.